countableSet/semantic-version-plugin/docs/README.md

 ## Gradle Version Requirement

-The plugin now requires Gradle version 8.11+ to access new access.
+The plugin now requires Gradle version 8.13+ to access new methods and public api changes from gradle.

 ```sh
 ❯ gr semanticVersion